 Your child should know how to talk on the phone and also be silent and listen when someone on the other end is talking.
-This will help make her leave a good impression on people.
+This will help make him/her leave a good impression on people.

-9. Show Respect to Elders
+9. Showing Respect to Elders

-10. Learn and Remember People’s Names
+10. Learning and Remembering People’s Names

 Using and remembering someone’s name shows that you have made an effort to recognise and remember them.
 Teach your kid to remember a friend’s name or family member’s name by using it often with him or her.
-When they learn a name, you can also remind them to use it right away.

-11. Don’t Point or Stare at People
+11. Not Pointing or Staring at People

 To teach your kids that pointing and staring at someone is rude, tell them that if they point at someone, three fingers will always point back at them.
 You can use that as a base to teach them to be aware of other people’s emotional space.
-Asking them how it would feel if they were pointed or stared at is also a step to get them thinking.
+Asking them how it would feel if they were pointed at or stared at is also a step to getting them thinking.

-12. Be Kind to People with Disabilities
+12. Being Kind to People with Disabilities

-Children are naturally curious about everything.
-So if they see a person with some disability, they would point and stare, ask questions loudly or even be scared.
+Children are naturally curious about everything, so if they see a person with some disability, they would point and stare, ask questions loudly, or even be scared.
 They should be taught that such people with disabilities are just like everyone else and should be treated with the same consideration.

-13. Be a Good Guest
+13. Being a Good Guest

-14. Having a Conversation, the Right Way
+14. Having a Conversation the Right Way

 15. Being Compassionate and Helpful

-16. Learn to Share
+16. Learning to Share

-17. Clean Up after Themselves
+17. Cleaning Up After Themselves

 18. Be Honest

-19. Establish Eye Contact with Others
+19. Establishing Eye Contact with Others

-20. Never Use Foul Language
+20. Never Using Foul Language

 Foul language is highly disrespectful and unpleasant.
 Kids should be taught never to use foul language in front of anyone, even if they have heard it on TV or outside somewhere.
 It is an essential habit to learn.
 Sit them down and explain why it is not okay to use such language.